dvbsknd/macro-tracker/README.md

 ### Todo

+1. Try setting up a [Webpack dev server](https://github.com/webpack/webpack-dev-server)
-1. Set up a React app for the front-end and get rid of Bootstrap
+1. Set up a [React app from scratch](https://blog.usejournal.com/creating-a-react-app-from-scratch-f3c693b84658) for the front-end and get rid of Bootstrap
+1. Probably create something like a `/client/src/components` folder structure with builds going to `/public/js`, perhaps
+1. Stup out an API get endpoint to give data to the SPA